Moha-AlHanbali/reading-notes/read01.md

 ## Can I use Markdown Syntax all the time?

-Note that Markdown Syntax can not fully replace a complete language such as HTML, but it makes your work much fun and easier where it is applicable, should you use it to format and convey your work information accurately.
++ Note that `Markdown Syntax` can not fully replace a complete language such as `HTML`, but it makes your work much more fun and easier where it is applicable, ***should you use it to format and convey your work information accurately.***

 <br>